 If you are looking to break Auto-Barrage, try to keep track of when TJ uses a certain strength.
 In order to complete the full barrage, TJ must use two of each type of strike, so if you haven't seen haymaker uppercuts yet, then TJ hasn't used heavies and you should expect heavies to come soon.
 If you've seen both uppercuts, then you know that both heavies have been used and you might try to predict one of the two remaining strengths.
 Narrowing down the possibilities here can help you increase the success of breaking the latter, slightly slower hits of Auto-Barrage.
 But if TJ alternates between auto-doubles and linkers, full Auto-Barrages, and half Auto-Barrages with advantage enders, coupled with scattered counter breakers on slow heavy hits, it will be difficult to reliably combo break him.

 TJ gains a speed boost to all his grounded tools.
 All grounded moves have faster startup and less recovery, including his dashes, which make him very difficult to contain and also give him access to stylish new combos.
-It also means that almost normal or special that keeps TJ grounded is massively plus on block, so his offense will almost never end.
+It also means that virtually every normal or special that keeps TJ grounded is massively plus on block, so his offense will almost never end.
 As a secondary use, if you lose the game with a full instinct gauge, TJ will activate Last Breath and resurrect with 20% health and with half of his instinct gauge turned on, giving him one last chance at a comeback.
 However, if TJ is hit while on the ground even a single time, he's likely to die, since the opponent will combo him into danger state before TJ gets a chance to break, and he'll get hit by an ultra combo.

 While Last Breath is situationally useful, TJ players should make a habit of almost always activating instinct manually.
 By activating manually, TJ gains two extremely important benefits: he gains the full 15 seconds of instinct, and he gets to use the instinct pop to his advantage -- for example, to make an unsafe Tremor or shadow Vortex safe, to generate large frame advantage for scary mixups, or to freeze the screen during his own wakeup and take an appropriate defensive action.
 The speed boost TJ gains is terrifying, both in movement and to generate almost unlimited block advantage, and it becomes a nightmare for the opponent when pressured.
 This means the additional 7.5 seconds of instinct will go a long way in helping TJ make a comeback, and it's typically much more valuable than being able to take one extra hit.
 With everything put together, you should really only use Last Breath if you're forced into it, perhaps because you died to a huge combo or couldn't find an appropriate activation point.
 And as always, be sure to use instinct in round 1, so you have time to build it again before the end of the match.